lizardman301/Lizard-bot-rsf/README.md

 For more information on setting up the bot for use in a Discord server, please see our documentation [here](https://github.com/lizardman301/Lizard-bot-rsf/blob/master/doc/setting_up_bot_in_discord.md)

+For a more indepth guide to what each command does, please see our documentation [here](insert documentation link boop)

 ### Note about Challonge

 If you have a pro-community, use your custom subdomain e.g., **redditfighting** of redditfighting.challonge.com.